Sarah-Quita Offringa: Aruba’s Windsurfing Darling

 Of course, starting at such a young age is one of the keys to Sarah’s overwhelming success.
 Aruba’s perfect wind and flat-water conditions for windsurfing have also played a significant role in her rise to stardom.
 But let’s not overlook the simple fact that Sarah is an extraordinary, first-rate athlete.
 You can pretty much throw her into any sport, and she’ll thrive.
 Take slalom windsurfing, for example.
 At one point in Sarah’s career, she decided to give slalom windsurfing a go, and being the amazing athlete she is, she excelled in it.
 Most competitive windsurfers specialize in only one disciple at a time given the heavy demands of training.
 Not Sarah-Quita.
 In 2011, in addition to earning the world champion title in freestyle, she also won the world champion title in slalom.
 She was the queen of slalom again in 2015, 2016, and 2017.

-And now, Sarah is looking to up the ante once again.
-Since a few years ago, Sarah has added wave sailing to her repertoire.
+A few years ago, Sarah looked to up the ante once again by adding wave sailing to her repertoire.
 If focusing on two disciplines simultaneously is uncommon among professional windsurfers, then tackling all three at once is simply unheard of on the PWA World Tour.
 But if anyone can do it, Sarah can.
 In fact, she ranked third in wave sailing on the 2016 tour, which is mind-boggling given that the holders of first and second place—the Moreno twins from Spain—have been specializing in wave sailing their entire careers.
 Sarah also won the 2016 NoveNove Maui Aloha Classic, which is one of the most prestigious events to win in the windsurfing world.
-This year, she won fifth place in the wave competition in Gran Canaria in July, second place in Tenerife in August, and second place in Germany in October, holding onto her third-place overall ranking in wave sailing for 2017.
+In 2017, she held onto her third-place overall ranking in wave sailing, and in 2018, she slid into second-place.
+In 2019, she did the incredible when she won first place at both the 2019 Mercedes-Benz World Cup Sylt and the 2019 Mercedes-Benz Aloha Classic, leading to her first-ever PWA World Champion title in waves.
+She now holds world champion titles in all three windsurfing disciplines, which is unprecedented in the world of women’s windsurfing.

 And I’m certainly not the only one who thinks so.
 In January 2016, I attended the premiere of Sarah’s biographical windsurfing documentary, Cabeibusha – The Curly Gem.
 During the event, attended by both young and old, there was a palpable sense of pride and adoration in the theater.
 The local community is incredibly proud and fond of this young woman who represents the island of Aruba so beautifully on the international stage.
 She is Aruba’s cherished darling, and rightly so.